What is sustainable finance?

 High-level expert group on sustainable finance

 The HLEG comprised 20 senior experts from civil society, the finance sector, academia and observers from European and international institutions.
-The group was mandated to provide advice to the Commission on how to
+Its role was to provide advice to the Commission on how to

 - steer the flow of public and private capital towards sustainable investments